-Instruction 3P Hours per Week
+Instruction 3P

-Duration of SEE 3 Hours
+Duration of SEE 3

-SEE 50 Marks
+SEE 50

-CIE 50 Marks
+CIE 50

-Credits 1.5
+Credits 1.

 - 1. Give a feel of Engineering Practices and develop holistic understanding of various Engineering materials and Manufacturing processes. - 2.
 Develop skills of manufacturing, safety, precision, quality, intelligent effort, optimization, positive and team work attitude to get things right the first time. - 3.
 Provide basic knowledge of steel, plastic, composite, and other materials for suitable applications. - 4.
 Study of principle and hands on practice on techniques of fabrication, manufacturing, and allied skills. - 5.
 Advance important, hard and pertinent soft skills, productivity, create skilled manpower which is cognizant of industrial workshop components and processes and can communicate their work in a technical, clear and effective way.